 Also of interest is that Gansevoort has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.74% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Gansevoort is a great place for families with children to consider.
 First of all, many other families with children live here, making Gansevoort a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Gansevoort has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gansevoort’s overall crime rate is lower than average for the country.